Greenock: Trade and commerce

 Greenock's main shopping thoroughfare was Hamilton Street, which connected West Blackhall Street in the west to Clyde Square in the east.
-In 1975 it disappeared, along with several other central streets, as the area was pedestrianised as Hamilton Way.
-In 1992 it was covered and enclosed as an 85-unit centre by Covell Matthews for then-clients Ossory Road Estates as The Oak Mall (in administration as of 21 November 2013).
-It has since been supplanted as Inverclyde's main shopping area by the retail park at Port Glasgow.
-Occupants of the mall now include Boots, Argos, The Body Shop, Clarks and New Look.
-Marks and Spencer was in its original building (of 1936) which was simply built round during the first phase of pedestrianisation, where it remained until the store moved to a new unit at Port Glasgow.
-In its place, is a collection of separate small markets.
-Tesco and Morrisons also have a presence in the town.
-A small retail estate is opposite the Waterfront swimming pool and leisure centre.
-Elsewhere, small groups of shops in most of the areas of the town provide for day-to-day needs.
-The town contains one diplomatic mission, an Italian consulate.
+In 1975, it disappeared along with several other central streets, as the area was pedestrianised as Hamilton Way.
+In 1992, it was covered and enclosed as an 85-unit centre by Covell and Matthews for then-clients Ossory Road Estates as The Oak Mall (in administration as of 21 November 2013).
+Since then, it has faced a major decline, and has been supplanted as Inverclyde's main shopping area by the retail park in Port Glasgow.
+Among the current occupants of the Oak Mall include: Argos, Boots, New Look, Primark, as well as other clothing stores, restaurants, cafes and discount stores.

+In 1936, a Marks and Spencer store was opened.
+The original building became part of the Oak Mall, which was simply built during the first phase of pedestrianisation, where it remained until the store closed down, and moved to a new unit in Port Glasgow.
+In its place, is a collection of separate small markets, under the unit name of Bluebell Walk.
+Popular retail chain Woolworths used to operate in a unit in the Oak Mall until it fell into administration.
+It was replaced by a Wilkinsons store, which soon saw the same fate as its predecessor.
+It is now a Poundland.